-Becoming Global Citizens in Shanghai
+Becoming Global Biomedical Engineers in Shanghai

 China is one of the fastest developing countries in the world, an economic powerhouse, and a country with increasing political influence.
 As a result, it has become one of the most popular study abroad destinations for international students.

 Shanghai Jiao Tong University (SJTU), a world-renown engineering school located in one of the largest most dynamic cities in the world, is an ideal destination for engineering students seeking an international educational experience.

 Now, Weldon School students can study a semester at SJTU without delaying their time to graduation.
 The program is the latest addition to the Weldon School’s study abroad programs with partner universities in Denmark, Ireland, and Switzerland.